Trump to GOP senators: 'Inaction is not an option'

 - The President also worked the phones on Tuesday, according to a Senate aide

-- The meeting marks Trump's second luncheon with senators on the topic
+- The meeting marked Trump's second luncheon with senators on the topic

 Washington (CNN)President Donald Trump asked Republican senators not to leave town for their August recess without passing a health care reform plan that makes good on seven years of promises to repeal and replace President Barack Obama's Affordable Care Act.